jeremyvlegros/jeremyvlegros/README.md

 # Quick about me

-I am a living paradoxical, a very private person going online, with its real name hence my unusual ways to deal with social media.
+I am a living paradox, a very private person going online, with its real name hence my unusual ways to deal with social media.

 # Links